lissarubi/urano-twitch/README.md

 ## Runing the your bot

-Now, you can run the bot using `npm run serve` or `node run index`, and now, your bot is working!
+Now, you can run the bot using `npm run serve` or `node index.js`, and now, your bot is working!